graceyuz/COMP400/README.md

 * `comments-to-spreadsheet.py` depends on `google-api-python-client` to access YouTube comments
 * `spreadsheet-to-VADER.py` depends on `vaderSentiment` for sentiment analysis

-In order to use `comments-to-spreadsheet.py`, you must have a valid YouTube API key stored as an environment variable.
+In order to use `comments-to-spreadsheet.py`, you must have a valid YouTube Data API v3 key stored as an environment variable.
 Set the variable like this:
     `API_KEY='your-api-key-here'`

 ## Acknowledgements